sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 a non-trival application of their method to show the positivity of a sum over certain Gegenbauer polynomials.

+<<Anchor(Quadrat)>>
+==== Alban Quadrat --- A Short Introduction to Constructive Algebraic Analysis ====

+In this talk, we shall introduce a few basic ideas on algebraic analysis (e.g., algebraic D-modules), show how they can be studied within a constructive view point using, for instance, Gröbner basis techniques, and show how they can be used to answer interesting questions coming from mathematical systems theory and mathematical physics such as the existence of a (potential-like/Monge/injective) parametrization of underdetermined linear functional systems (e.g., systems of partial differential equations, of differential time-delay systems).
+Finally, we shall shortly explain how the ideas and techniques introduced in this talk can be generalized to obtain an equivalent block-triangular form for any linear system of partial differential equations based on the concept of the purity filtration of a differential module.
+This new form is extremely useful for the computation of closed form solutions.
+In particular, large classes of linear systems of partial differential equations, which cannot be directly integrated by Maple, can be integrated when rewritten under this new form.

 <<Anchor(Raab)>>
 ==== Clemens Raab --- Symbolic computations for parameter integrals ====